We Analyzed 100 Million Steam Reviews. Less Than 0.5% Got a Developer Response.

 | Mostly Negative | 20-39% | Active deterrent. |

-Now, combine this with the review-to-sales multiplier.
+Now combine that with the review-to-sales multiplier.
 The commonly used estimate (originated by Mike Boxleiter and refined by GameDiscoverCo) suggests that each Steam review represents roughly 40-60 copies sold, depending on the game's age, genre, and price point.
 The median for recent releases is approximately 58 copies per review.

 - You respond to all 170 negative reviews.
-The data says 21.6% will update, so that is roughly 37 flipped reviews.
+The data says 21.6% will update, so that's roughly 37 flipped reviews.

 - You just crossed into Mostly Positive.
 No new reviews needed.
 Just responses.